 What you do beyond that is all up to you, and it’s all good.

 Now, there’s poke and then there’s a poke bowl.
 What’s a poke bowl?
-The poke is the actual fish, and a poke bowl is a combination of the poke with any add-on that you want.
-Sushi rice is a great base to place the poke on top of, and you can add all kinds of ingredients like avocado, nori, sprouts, zucchini noodles (zoodles), sesame seeds, (everything bagel), cucumbers, seaweed salad, fried onions or just about anything else you can think of.
+The poke is the actual marinated fish, and a poke bowl is a combination of the poke with any add-on that you want.
+Sushi rice is a typical base to place the poke on top of, and you can add all kinds of ingredients like avocado, nori, sprouts, zucchini noodles (zoodles), sesame seeds, (everything bagel), cucumbers, seaweed salad, fried onions or just about anything else you can think of.

 Look, your favorite poke spot likely has toppings and fish options that aren’t authentic to Hawaiian poke, which is totally fine.
-Authentic poke comes from Hawaii and is made using Aku (Skipjack Tuna) and sometimes Octopus as the main ingredients.
+Authentic poke comes from Hawaii and is made using Aku (Skipjack Tuna) and sometimes octopus as the main ingredients.

 Ingredients for Tuna Poke Bowls